Catholic Memorial School: Latin Club

-Drama
+Theater

-The Catholic Memorial Drama Club, known in the 1960s as the Genesians and later as the Catholic Memorial Players, puts on two shows a year.
+The Catholic Memorial Theater Program, known in the 1960s as the Genesians and later as the Catholic Memorial Players and Drama Club, puts on two shows a year.
 In the past, one play in autumn was performed annually, but later, the Drama Club added a spring musical.
 The following is a list of some past performances:

 Honor societies

 Catholic Memorial offers multiple honor societies, ranging from individual subjects to the National Honor Society.
 The following is a list of active honor societies:

 Speech and debate

 At Catholic Memorial, nearly every student participates in "forensics", or speech and debate, at one point in his academic career.
 CM faculty teach students public speaking skills through various classroom activities.
 In the Speech and Debate club students perform and compete inter-scholastically as they recite speeches, dramatic acts and original oratory.
 Since 1961 the school's Speech and Debate program have produced over 25 state and three national champions.
 The 2010 team won the "Founder's Award" at Nationals.
 The team joined the NSDA 100 Club in October, 2018 in recognition for accumulating over 100 degrees over the course of the 2017–2018 school year.
 The Forensics program has won two straight Massachusetts Speech and Debate league championships in 2017 and 2018.
 After a second-place finish in 2019, Catholic Memorial returned as champions of Massachusetts Speech and Debate League in both 2020, 2021, and 2022.